learn-academy-2023-delta/week-5-assessment-Phalco1/interview-questions.md

 1. What does calling super do in a Ruby class?

-Your answer:
+Your answer: It is passed along with the invoked method.

-Researched answer:
+Researched answer: The INITIALIZE method INVOKE with an argument.

 2. What is a gem?

 Your answer:

+A gem is a package file for rails.

 Researched answer:

+Its a library or snippet of code functionality.
+A little off.

 3. What is a relational database?
 Are there other kinds of databases?

 Your answer:

+Not a term Im really familiar with.
+Yes there is another type but its escapes me

 Researched answer:

+ A type of database wit similar attributes that stores data and relate it to other databases

 4. What are primary keys?
 Why purpose does a primary key serve?

 Your answer:

+Unique identifiers (ID).
+Its purpose is to provide each instance with a unique identifier or key.

 Researched answer:

+Unique Identifiers in relational databases.

 5. What are the five HTTP verbs?
 What is each verb's corresponding CRUD action?

-Your answer:

-Researched answer:
+Your answer: I know CRUD is Create, Read, Update, Delete.
+I want to say it to_push for the update other than that i cannot recall.

+Researched answer: POST: Create, GET: Read, PUT: Update, PATCH: Update, DELETE: Delete

 ## Looking Ahead: Terms for Next Week